Diocese of Richmond: 1820 to 1850

 Pope Pius VII erected the Diocese of Richmond on July 11, 1820.
-He removed all of Virginia (except for the two counties of the Eastern Shore region) and present day West Virginia from the Archdiocese of Baltimore.
+He removed all of Virginia (except for the two counties of the Eastern Shore region) and present-day West Virginia from the Archdiocese of Baltimore.
 Pius VII appointed Reverend Patrick Kelly as its first bishop.
-After arriving in New York in 1820, Kelly traveled to Baltimore to meet Bishop Ambrose Maréchal.
-Kelly wrote about to his brother about Maréchal:He did not receive me over kindly, and tried to persuade me it would be dangerous to take possession of my See; but his arguments did not satisfy me, and I arrived Norfolk on 19th January.In January 1821, Kelly took up residence in Norfolk which had a larger Catholic population than the episcopal see in Richmond.
+After arriving in New York City in 1820, Kelly traveled to Baltimore to meet Bishop Ambrose Maréchal.
+Kelly wrote to his brother about Maréchal:He did not receive me over kindly, and tried to persuade me it would be dangerous to take possession of my See; but his arguments did not satisfy me, and I arrived Norfolk on 19th January.In January 1821, Kelly took up residence in Norfolk which had a larger Catholic population than the episcopal see in Richmond.
 While bishop, Kelly opened the first Catholic school in the diocese and engaged in missionary efforts.
 Kelly was soon involved in disputes with Maréchal over their jurisdictions.
 To end the fighting, Pius VII appointed Kelly as bishop of the Diocese of Waterford and Lismore in Ireland in early 1822.
 There would be no new bishop in Richmond for the next 18 years.

-Pope Gregory XVI named Reverend Richard Whelan as the new bishop of the Diocese of Richmond in 1840.
+Pope Gregory XVI named Reverend Richard Whelan of Richmond as the new bishop of that diocese in 1840.
 Since Kelly's departure in 1822, the diocese had been vacant.
 During that period, Richmond had become a stronghold of the Know-Nothing political party, known for its anti-Catholic bigotry and violence.
 As the diocese only had six priests, Whelan appealed to the Societies for the Propagation of the Faith in Paris, Lyon, France, and Vienna in the Austrian Empire to recruit priests.
 He also established a seminary college outside Richmond, where he resided and taught classes whenever he was in town.
 Whelan also established several parishes, missions and schools.

 In 1848, Whelan petitioned Pope Pius IX to divide the Diocese of Richmond into two dioceses, with the Allegheny Mountains serving as the boundary.
 In 1850, Pope Pius IX erected the Diocese of Wheeling.
-He removed from the Diocese of Richmond all of Virginia west of the Allegheny Mountains and the state of Pennsylvania.
-Pius IX named Whelan bishop of the new diocese and replaced him in Richmond with Monsignor John McGill of the Diocese of Bardstown.
+He removed from the Diocese of Richmond all of Virginia west of the Allegheny Mountain.
+Pius IX named Whelan bishop of the new diocese and replaced him in Richmond with John McGill of the Diocese of Bardstown.